thorchain/docs/thornodes/kubernetes/setup-aws.md

 ## CONFIGURE kubectl

 This is done automatically during provisioning.
 To configure authentication from the command line, use the following command.
-It will get the access credentials for your cluster and automatically configure kubectl in case you need to to manually reconfigure kubectl.
+It will get the access credentials for your cluster and automatically configure kubectl in case you need to manually reconfigure kubectl.

 ```
 make kubeconfig-aws